 How Do Blogger Style Summer to Fall Transition Outfits

 According to the calendar fall starts September 22nd.
 When talking climate, fall is September, October, November.
-But who cares when the thermometer tells you that the temperatures are in the lower 50s early in the morning and evening just at the time you are waiting for public transportation prior to and after work.
+But who cares when the thermometer tells you that the temperatures are in the lower 50s early in the morning and at the time in the evening when you are waiting for public transportation prior to and after work, respectively.